sveltejs/kit/documentation/docs/05-modules.md

 `page` is a readable store whose value reflects the object passed to `load` functions — it contains `host`, `path`, `params` and `query`

 If you want to access the `query` parameter values, you cannot use direct property accessors.
-For example, with the URL `/page?foo=bar`, doing `$page.params.foo` will not get you the value `bar` as you would expect.
+For example, with the URL `/page?foo=bar`, doing `$page.params.foo` will not get you the value `"bar"` as you would expect.
 Instead you must use accessor methods:

 - `.get('value')` — gets a single value
 - `.getAll('value')` — gets an array of values